musa-611-fall-2022/voter-canvassing/README.md

 * Prioritized list of where to go next
 * Color coded markers based on status (not yet visited, need to return, additional action required, etc.)
 * Some notion of apartment vs single-family house

-## How to use it
-* Input 4 digit voting area code and click "search"
-* Then explore all the functions!